Naked in Nature

 This appears to be another boys’ camp scene.
 The only clothed person is the guy in the robe on the (life guard?) tower.

-This is from a postcard of uncertain (by obviously old) vintage.
+This is from a postcard of uncertain (but obviously old) vintage.
 The camp named is a YMCA facility founded in 1914 that continues in use to the present.
 Of course, camp practices have changed since then.
 They now require life vests when using water craft.

 The embedded text on this image suggests that it is a titled work by one Mary Tartt of Livingston, AL. Some googling indicates that the Tartts were/are a prominent family of this municipality in Sumter County, Alabama.
 The town itself is drained by the Sucamoochee River (yeah, fer real).
 That body of water might be the setting for this very old (pre-1920?) looking photo.